NVlabs/stylegan2/README.md

 # Example of style mixing (matches the corresponding video clip)
 python run_generator.py style-mixing-example --network=gdrive:networks/stylegan2-ffhq-config-f.pkl \
   --row-seeds=85,100,75,458,1500 --col-seeds=55,821,1789,293 --truncation-psi=1.0

+  # See truncation values from 0.1 to 2.0 on a single seed
+python run_generator.py truncation-traversal --network=gdrive:networks/stylegan2-ffhq-config-f.pkl \
+  --seed=66
 ```

 The results are placed in `results/<RUNNING_ID>/*.png`.
 You can change the location with `--result-dir`.
 For example, `--result-dir=~/my-stylegan2-results`.